-We got out hands on the Glaze Blue color variant.
+We got our hands on the Glaze Blue color variant.
 Though the phone comes with a plastic body, it looks stunning and mimics the shine and glimmer of a glass body.
 The rounded edges on the back also help in a firm grip.

 On the front, you get a 6.2 inch IPS LCD waterdrop screen with a tiny notch.
-It packs a 720 x 1520 pixels resolution and a 19:9 aspect ratio which translates into 81.6% screen to body ratio.
+It packs a 720 x 1520 pixels resolution and a 19:9 aspect ratio, which translates into 81.6% screen to body ratio.
 Though tiny, the bezels of the phones are still visible.
 A substantial chin on the bottom may also be a nuisance for some users out there.

-The left side of the phone hosts the volume rocker and the SIM tray which also has a dedicated slot for micro SD memory card.
+The left side of the phone hosts the volume rocker and the SIM tray, which also has a dedicated slot for micro SD memory card.
 On the right, you get a power key that’s pretty tactile and easy to reach.

 Oppo A7 retains the same dual-camera setup that we earlier saw on its predecessor.
-A dual rear camera with 13 MP main lens with f/2.2 and a secondary 2 MP depth sensor with f/2.4 aperture.
+A dual rear camera with 13 MP primary lens with f/2.2 and a secondary 2 MP depth sensor with f/2.4 aperture.

-During our brief time with the phone, we clicked some random pictures and the camera of the phone looked promising, however, our camera tests will prove the real worth of this phone’s camera.
+During our brief time with the phone, we clicked some random pictures, and the camera of the phone looked promising; however, our camera tests will prove the real worth of this phone’s camera.

 Performance and Battery

-With a Snapdragon 450 chipset, the handset delivers a smooth performance in day to day usage.
+With a Snapdragon 450 chipset, the handset delivers smooth performance in day to day usage.
 Though we did not test the phone with our real-life tests, we can safely say that it would not disappoint you in normal task handling.

 Smart Assistant is a productive feature that helps you keep your phone organized.
 The new OS also focuses on security.
 Just like the Huawei phones, Oppo phones also come with a Music Party application that syncs several phones to play a song simultaneously on all of them.

-Game mode juices out even the last performance drop and what’s more promising is that now it can be customized according to your liking.
+Game mode juices out even the last performance drop, and what’s more promising is that now it can be customized according to your liking.

 After passing a few hours with the phone, the design and display really impressed us.
-We particularly liked Glazed Blue the color of the phone which gives a greenish emerald shade.
+We particularly liked Glazed Blue, the color of the phone, which gives a greenish emerald shade.
 Much hype has been created around the phone, and rightly so because A7 is going to be a huge upgrade over its predecessor.

 We will soon come back with our full review of Oppo A7.
-Stay tuned for updates and do let know your opinion about Oppo A7 in the comments.
+Stay tuned for updates, and do let know your opinion about Oppo A7 in the comments.